 Apples have quercetin, an antioxidant known to increase the production of dopamine and protects against degenerative diseases such as Parkinson’s.

 Betain, an amino acid present in beets, supports the production of a chemical involved in the synthesis of dopamine.

 Packed with vitamin B6, watermelon can help boost dopamine levels.
 Vitamin B6 is involved in the manufacture of dopamine.

-Protein-rich foods specifically the ones with amino acids phenylalanine encourages the production dopamine.
+Protein-rich foods, specifically the ones with amino acid phenylalanine, encourage the production dopamine.
 Phenylalanine is converted to tyrosine, an important component in the synthesis of dopamine.
 Good sources of protein with phenylalanine are chicken, beef, cheese, beans, legumes, wheat germ and eggs.

 These vegetables are rich in folate that promotes dopamine synthesis.

 Herbs like fenugreek, milk thistle, ginseng, red clover, nettles and peppermint help increase dopamine levels.

 Other foods that boost dopamine production are artichokes, avocado, strawberries, prunes and blueberries.

 Exercise increases dopamine levels.
 It promotes brain activity and stimulates the release of dopamine.
 It takes about 20-30 minutes of exercise a day to trigger dopamine production.

 Too much sugar can disrupt brain chemistry and deplete dopamine levels.
 Diminished dopamine levels can result to sugar addiction.